andrewypang/Frontier-Lab-Research-at-Osaka/README.md

 * Dynamixel SDK Library

-##

-The CRANE-X7 by RT CORPORATION.
+## The CRANE-X7 by RT CORPORATION.
 ![Crane-X7](img/AndrewPang-FrontierSummerLab2018-CraneX7.jpeg)

 The Goal:

-Replace the NVIDIA Jetson TX2 with OpenCR.
+Replace the NVIDIA Jetson TX2 with OpenCR:
 ![Jetson TX2](img/AndrewPang-FrontierSummerLab2018-JetsonTX2.jpeg)

 ![OpenCR](img/AndrewPang-FrontierSummerLab2018-OpenCR.jpeg)

-Thus reducing the over system from this:
+Thus reducing the overall system from this:
 ![CraneX7 to Jetson](img/AndrewPang-FrontierSummerLab2018-CraneX7&Jetson-SETUP.jpeg)

 to this:
 ![CraneX7 to OpenCR](img/AndrewPang-FrontierSummerLab2018-CraneX7&OpenCR-SETUP.jpeg)

-OpenCR also comes with many built-in features like buttons, leds, and IMU.
+OpenCR also comes with many built-in features like IMU, buttons, and LEDs.
-Here I built a fun IMU program that demonstrates the new features made possible thanks to the OpenCR.
+Here I built a fun program that demonstrates the new features made possible thanks to the OpenCR.
+The IMU allowed me to control the arm, the buttons allowed me to open/close the gripper, and the on-board LEDs displayed important notifications.

 ![Karaage in Cup](img/AndrewPang-FrontierSummerLab2018-IMU-Karaage-in-Cup-Demo.mov)